-Low back pain is an inevitable part of our modern lives and affects almost a quarter of the US population.
-Fortunately, there are a number of ways to relieve common lower back pain at home, covered below by Impact Physical Therapy.
+Low back pain is an inevitable part of our modern lives and affects almost a quarter of the U.S. population.
+Fortunately, there are a number of ways to relieve common lower back pain at home, from lower back stretches to muscle-building exercises.
+Explore these at-home back pain exercises and back stretches to find relief for your symptoms.

 When you begin low back stretching, make sure to find an open space, a mat, and relax your breathing.
-It’s important to start each of these exercises slowly and focus on small movements.
+It’s important to start each of these exercises slowly and focus on small movements, especially if you are new to performing back pain exercises.
+Take your time and experiment with these lower back stretches:

 Cobra: Lie down, put your hands beside your chest, and keep your feet on the ground as you push your upper body into the air.
 After holding for a few seconds then slowly lowering, you may start to feel relief.